PlohoyParen/Cpp_doc/Documents/Chapter19_Error_handling.md

         	std::cout << "Letter #" << nIndex << " is " << strHello[nIndex] << std::endl;
         ```

-**Defensive programming** - programmer predicts where error could appear and add *error handling* mechanism.
+**Defensive programming** - programmer predicts where error could appear.
+You can:
+1. *Terminate a programm* due to the error
+2. *Handle the error*